Skip to content Skip to footer

 Bogota

-The Gold Museum displays one of the most important collections of pre-Columbian gold artifacts in the world.
-Visitors can learn about the indigenous cultures that inhabited Colombia before the arrival of the Spanish through intricate gold pieces and pottery.
-The museum provides a fascinating glimpse into the country’s rich history and heritage.
+The Gold Museum in Bogota houses one of the most extensive collections of pre-Hispanic gold artifacts in the world.
+The museum showcases the craftsmanship of various indigenous cultures that inhabited Colombia before the arrival of the Spanish.
+Visitors can learn about the history and significance of these exquisite pieces of gold artwork.

 Background Info